-To grant privileges to an existing group, you must have the privilege to edit this group (see Groups Domain).
+To grant privileges to an existing group, you must have the privilege to edit this group.
 To create a new group and grant it privileges in the process, you need the privilege to create groups.
-Moreover, for each privilege you want to grant, you also need to have the target access level yourself (see Confirm Your Options).
+Moreover, for each privilege you want to grant, you also need to have the target access level yourself.
+See Confirm your options for more information.

 If you choose to grant privileges to a group of users, you have several options: